 The next step is reaching Anja, meditate on tri matra Turya at Sahasrara.
 Meditate on “A”, “U”, and “M” as Turya.
 Turya Means the ‘fourth’ state of consciousness.
-The four states of consciousness are wakeful, dream, deep sleep, and Turya, or being with Self.
+The four states of consciousness are wakeful, dream, deep sleep, Turya, or Self.
 This meditation will be correctly understood when we study other Upanishads.

 Ajapa Gayatri in Hamsa Upanishad